-(emphasis added).
-This appears to contemplate competitive injury defined not by something like increased prices (creation or enhancement of market power) but instead by preservation of existing market power in the face of potential future reduction (entrenchment of market power).
+Supra (emphasis added).
+This appears to contemplate competitive injury defined not only by something like increased prices (creation or enhancement of market power) but also by something like the preservation of existing market power in the face of potential future reduction (entrenchment of market power).

 - Section 2.1.4 (noting unilateral competitive concern where "the merging firms ... likely will become absent the merger, substantial head-to-head competitors")